ibi111/ibi111/README.md

 ## 🌟 Fun Facts
 - I enjoy **gardening** and have developed a 1-canal exotic fruit forest.
 - Love bike riding and exploring new terrains.

----

-This updated README reflects your experience, skills, and achievements more comprehensively while maintaining a professional tone.
-It also includes proper formatting and links for better engagement!